 Giovanni Passaleva, Spokesperson, LHCb collaboration

-The new particle was particularly unique for the way in which its quarks appeared to behave.
+The new particle was particularly unique due to the way in which its quarks appeared to behave.
 Quarks don't have positions, but instead act more like waves.
 However, that wasn’t what the LHCb team found.

-Through studying Xi cc, Physicists hope to determine how a system of two heavy quarks and one light quark acts.
-Critical insights can be acquired by accurately calculating the formation of the particle and breakdown mechanisms, as well as its lifetime.
-This research could lead to significant revelations about the “strong force” that holds atoms together.
+Through studying Xi cc, physicists hope to determine how a system of two heavy quarks and one light quark acts.
+Critical insights can be gained by accurately calculating the formation of the particle and breakdown mechanisms, as well as its lifetime.
+This research could lead to significant revelations about the strong force that holds atoms together.

-The LHCb team said the discovery with this new baryon turned out to be difficult and was made possible by the high generation rate of heavy quarks at the LHC.
+The LHCb team said the discovery of this new baryon was difficult and only made possible by the high generation rate of heavy quarks at the LHC.
 The organization said its distinctive abilities to identify decay products with superb efficiency also helped to make the discovery possible.
 They added that they now hope to find more doubly-heavy baryons.

-While the discovery of Xi cc appeared to confirm the Standard Model, a previous LHCb experiment did show potential deviations from the foundational particle physics theory.
+While the discovery of Xi cc appeared to confirm the Standard Model, a previous LHCb experiment showed potential deviations from the established theory of particle physics.

 Lepton universality states that electrons and muons should be generated with the same probability in this particular B0 decay, with a small variation due to mass difference.
-However, LHCb Researchers found decays involving muons happen less often than those involving electrons.
+However, LHCb researchers found decays involving muons occur less often than those involving electrons.